AbelAbesha1/Task-Managemet/README.md

+# Task Mnanagement App
+This is a RESTful API for a Task App, built using Node.js, Express, MySQL, and bcrypt.
+## Installation
+- Clone this repository.
+1. Clone this repository
+2. Install dependencies by running the following command:

+            `npm install`

+3. Start the server by running the following command:

+           `npm run start`

+The server will start listening on port 5000.

-# Task-Managemet
+# Endpoints
+## `GET /tasks/:userEmail`
+ Returns a JSON array of all tasks for the specified user.
+ ## parameters
+`userEmail` - email of the user whose tasks should be retrieved

+## `POST /tasks`
+ Adds a new task to the database.
+## Request body
+- `user_email` - email of the user who owns the task
+- `title` - title of the task
+-` progress` - progress of the task
+- `date` - date of the task created
+## `PUT /tasks/:id`
+Updates a task in the database.
+## parameters
+`id` - ID of the task to update
-Request Body
+## Request body
-user_email - email of the user who owns the task title - title of the task progress - progress of the task date - date of the task
+- `user_email` - email of the user who owns the task
-DELETE /tasks/:id
+- `title` - title of the task
+-` progress` - progress of the task
+- `date` - date of the task created

+## `DELETE /tasks/:id`
 Deletes a task from the database.

-Parameters
+## parameters
-id - ID of the task to delete
+`id` - ID of the task to delete
-POST /signup
+ ## `POST /signup`
 Creates a new user account.

-Request Body
+## Request Body

-Email - email of the user to create
+`Email` - email of the user to create
-Password - password of the user to create
+`Password` - password of the user to create
-POST /login
+## `POST /login`
 Logs in a user.

-Request Body
+## Request Body

-Email - email of the user to log in
+`Email` - email of the user to log in
-Password - password of the user to log in Authentication
+`Password` - password of the user to log in
+# Authentication
 This API uses JWT-based authentication.
 To authenticate a request, include a JSON Web Token in the Authorization header of the request.
 The token can be obtained by calling the /signup or /login endpoints.
+# Clinet Side
+  1. Install dependencies by running the following command:

+            `npm install`
+  2. Start the server by running the following command:

+           `npm run start` or `npm start`